 After surgery you will spend approximately one hour in the recovery room, where nurses will monitor you as you recover from anesthesia.
-Most patients will receive an nerve block by the anesthesiology team.
-This will help decrease your pain and need for opioid pain medication in the first 24 hours.
+Most patients will receive a nerve block by the anesthesiology team.
+This will help decrease your pain and need for opioid pain medication in the first several days.